Can CBD Help With Social Anxiety?

 It goes through the mechanics of anxiety in general.

-Let's look at the other other aspects of social anxiety that might be different.
+Let's look at the other aspects of social anxiety that might be different.

 How about a very specific example.